-2.1.
-Increase the availability of accessible and affordable housing through both the production of new affordable rental units and the preservation of existing affordable rental housing.
+2.1 Increase the availability of accessible and affordable housing through both the production of new affordable rental units and the preservation of existing affordable rental housing.

-OHFA will continue to use the LIHTC program, the Housing Development Assistance Programs (HDAP), and other development tools to fill critical housing needs throughout Ohio while emphasizing the need for preserved affordability.
+OHFA will continue to use the LIHTC program, the Housing Development Assistance Program (HDAP), and other development tools to fill critical housing needs throughout Ohio.

-2.2.
-Promote and allocate new funding sources for the development of affordable rental housing.
+2.2 Allocate new funding sources, like the Ohio LIHTC program, for the development of affordable rental housing.

-OHFA will expand the types of multifamily projects developed and special populations served with new federal, state, and local resources.
+OHFA will expand the types of multifamily projects developed with new federal, state, and local resources.